Surface groups in uniform lattices of some semi-simple groups: Wrap up: proof of the main results

 \begin{proof} From Theorem \ref{exisstraight}, for any positive $\epsilon$, there exists $R_0$, so that for any $R>R_0$, there exists an $(\epsilon,R)$- straight surface $\Sigma$ in $\Gamma$ associated to $\mk s$.
 This straight surface is equivariant under a representation $\rho$ of a surface group $\Gamma_0$ in $\Gamma$.

-By Theorem \ref{theo:sull-straight}, for any $\zeta$, for $R_0$ large enough and $\epsilon_0$ small enough, an $(\epsilon,R)$- straight surface equivariant under a representation $\rho$ of a surface group $\Gamma_0$ in $\Gamma$, is so that we can find a $\zeta$-Sullivan $\rho$-equivariant Sullivan map from $\partial_\infty\Gamma_0$ to $\gp$.
+By Theorem \ref{theo:sull-straight}, for any $\zeta$, for $\epsilon$ small enough, there exists $R_0$ so that for $R>R_0$, an $(\epsilon,R)$- straight surface equivariant under a representation $\rho$ of a surface group $\Gamma_0$ in $\Gamma$, is so that we can find a $\zeta$-Sullivan $\rho$-equivariant Sullivan map from $\partial_\infty\Gamma_0$ to $\gp$.
 By Theorem \ref{theo:sull-anos}, for $\zeta$-small enough the corresponding representation is Anosov and in particular faithful. \end{proof}